Training Staff in HIPAA Regulations

 Zabel said she has seen practices misdirect faxes; mail test results to a patient and include another patient's results as well; and a secretary who meant to send a coupon to patients, but instead sent a spreadsheet with patient data to 11,000 patients.

 Should a breach occur, practices should immediately follow up with some sort of training that will help prevent such a breach from recurring, Zabel said.
-This training and any corrective actions taken to satisfy the Office of Civil Rights (OCR) should be documented, Zabel said.
+This training and any corrective actions taken to satisfy the Office for Civil Rights (OCR) should be documented, Zabel said.
 “All kinds of weird things happen in practices,” she said.
 “OCR knows you can't control human error, so they are just going to look at what steps you do to make sure it doesn't happen again.”